 If you have watched or read anything in the news lately, you have likely heard something about the opioid crisis that our country is facing.
-Prescription narcotics finding their way onto the street or into the wrong hands has delivered us many addicts that change the face of addiction.
+Prescription narcotics are finding their way onto the street and into the wrong hands has delivered us with a major problem, including the rising need for buprenorphine treatment.

 What Is Buprenorphine?